gfre/sumo_bsw/Docs/installationguide/installationguide.rst

 		  installation failed for some reason, you can download the package `here <https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack>`_ .

-The next step is needed because the Sumo uses Processor Expert (PE), a software tool to generate (low-level) code on the fly.
-This is generically not supported by the new IDE *MCUXpresso* from NXP as PE originates from the Kinetis Design Studio IDE.
+The next step is needed because the Sumo uses Processor Expert (PEx), a software tool to generate (low-level) code on the fly.
+This is generically not supported by the new IDE *MCUXpresso* from NXP as PEx originates from the Kinetis Design Studio IDE.
 It is still possible to import projects that use this feature.
 However, one cannot (yet) configure/produce new files with Processor Expert in MCUXpresso.
-PE, in turn, is based on *GNU tools* for compilation and building.
+PEx, in turn, is based on *GNU tools* for compilation and building.

 (i).
 GNU ARM Toolchain
 **********************